gutentag2012/form-signals/docs/guide/react/basic-usage.md

 ## Add Transformation

-The basic principles of adding transformation are the same as in the core library.

-So adding transformation to a field is as simple as adding the `transformFromBinding` and `transformToBinding` options to the field and using the `transformedData` property of the field.
+The basic principles of transforming data are the same as in the core library.
+To add a transformation to a field, use the `transformFromBinding` and `transformToBinding` options.
+You can then access the transformed data using the `transformedData` property of the field.

 ```tsx {8-9,12}
 export default function MyForm() {